pnxenopoulos/awpy/README.md

 - [Parsing a CSGO demofile](https://github.com/pnxenopoulos/csgo/blob/master/examples/00_Parsing_a_CSGO_Demofile.ipynb)
 - [Basic CSGO analysis](https://github.com/pnxenopoulos/csgo/blob/master/examples/01_Basic_CSGO_Analysis.ipynb)

 You can also look at the following papers which make use of the parser.
-If using the parser in research, please cite *Valuing Actions in Counter-Strike: Global Offensive* (first paper).
+If you use the parser in research, please cite *Valuing Actions in Counter-Strike: Global Offensive*, below.
+If you use the parser for any analysis on Twitter, we kindly ask you to cite back to the parser, so that others may know how you parsed your data.
 If you have a paper that uses the parser, please let us know in Discord so we can add it!

 Xenopoulos, Peter, et al. "[Valuing Actions in Counter-Strike: Global Offensive](https://arxiv.org/pdf/2011.01324.pdf)."
 2020 IEEE International Conference on Big Data (Big Data).
 IEEE, 2020.